NumaHOP/Documentation/src/install/index.md

 Note these are the minimal rights the numahop user needs to edit the database.

 You can verify that all the information is well defined by running `SHOW DATABASES;` and `SHOW GRANTS FOR '<db-user-name>'@localhost`.
+NumaHOP uses an orm with a changelog and will automatically create all the tables it needs for you.

 ## Elastic Search
 Just install elastic search.
-If you use a distant
+And make sure it is accessible from where you want to install numahop either by localhost or an url.

-## Mail Server
+## Mail Server (Optional)

-Note: Not needed for numahop to function.
+TODO

 ## Numahop Config
 See how to configure numahop [here](./config.md).
 After this configuration step you should have an instance that launches successfully.

-## If you want to manage Numahop using systemd.
+## If you want to manage Numahop using `systemd`.
 Create the file `/etc/systemd/system/numahop.service` with the content:
 ```toml
 [Unit]